mwhite4/MADpatterns/README.md

 # MADpatterns
-MADpatterns is a tool for Modeling and Analysis of 1D patterns based on the Beam-Film model for crack formation
+MADpatterns is a tool for Modeling and Analysis of 1D patterns

 For a detailed user guide and information on the relevance of this program to studying meiotic recombination events, please read our manuscript currently available on bioRxiv and soon to be available in Methods in Molecular Biology.